Belitung shipwreck

 The Belitung shipwreck (also called the Tang shipwreck or Batu Hitam shipwreck) is the wreck of an Arabian dhow that sank around 830 AD.
 The ship completed its outward journey from Arabia to China but sank on the return voyage from China, approximately 1 mi off the coast of Belitung Island, Indonesia.
-The reason the ship was south of the typical trade route when it sank remains unclear.
+The reason the ship was south of the typical trade route when it sank remains unknown.
 Belitung lies southeast of the Singapore Strait, approximately 380 mi away, a secondary route that was more common for ships traveling between China and the Java Sea, which is south of Belitung Island.

-The wreck has provided archaeologists with two major discoveries: the largest single collection of Tang dynasty artifacts found outside China, known as the "Tang Treasure," and the Arabian dhow itself, which offers new insights into the trade routes between China and the Middle East during that period.
+The wreck has provided archaeologists with two major discoveries: the largest single collection of Tang dynasty artefacts found outside China, known as the "Tang Treasure", and the Arabian dhow itself, which offers new insights into the trade routes between China and the Middle East during that period.
 The treasure has been preserved as one collection, and efforts during excavation to maintain the integrity of the site and its cargo have produced detailed archaeological evidence.
-This evidence has provided new knowledge of the shipbuilding techniques of the time, as well as insights into the nature and style of the traded artifacts, shedding light on the trade between these two regions.
+This evidence has provided new knowledge of the shipbuilding techniques of the time, as well as insights into the nature and style of the traded artefacts, shedding light on the trade between these two regions.

-Currently, the Tang dynasty treasures recovered from the Belitung shipwreck are on permanent display at the Asian Civilisations Museum in Singapore under the name "Tang Shipwreck."
+Currently, the Tang dynasty treasures recovered from the Belitung shipwreck are on permanent display at the Asian Civilisations Museum in Singapore under the name "Tang Shipwreck".